ahri/ahri.github.io/_posts/2014-07-28-blogging-platforms.md

   I want to be able to stick some code in and have it highlighted, and not need some other service, even though github's gists are cool

-* A nice text editor that support vim key bindings
+* A nice text editor that supports vim key bindings

   Because why would you want to type any other way? ;)